gnames/bhlnames/README.md

 (books, scientific journals, diaries of explorers, etc.) that contain some important biodiversity information.
 Since the middle of 18th century, scientists use Latinized scientific names as identifiers for known species.
-For biologists, it is crucial to get information about species.
+For biologists, it is crucial to get information about species in publications.
 This program takes a scientific name or a list of scientific names and returns references found in BHL about the name.
 Quite often, species names change with time.
 In such cases, we need to find information attached to older names as well as newer